Portsmouth, Norfolk, Suffolk, Franklin, Southampton and Isle of Wright assistance programs.

 Southeastern Tidewater Opportunity Project (STOP) is the community action agency.
-They provide coverage and referrals across the area.
+They provide coverage and referrals across the area, including Portsmouth and Norfolk.
 Case managers from the site work with low income clients and help them overcome their challenges and get back on track with a stable financial condition.

 Portsmouth Area Resources Coalition is a place to turn to if faced with an eviction or utility disconnection.
 The center may have grants for paying rent or utility bills for people of the city.
 Several grant based programs are provided from PARC as well as referrals.
 Call (757)397-5208, or more on Portsmouth Area Resources Coalition.

-The Salvation Army has numerous offices and centers in the region.
+The Salvation Army has numerous offices and centers in the region listed below.
 They provide assistance, as resources allow, to counties and cities such as Southampton, Norfolk, Franklin and others.
 While the non-profit does its best to meet the demands of the low income and working poor, unfortunately only a fraction of requests are normally able to be fulfilled.
 The resources offered include some of the following.

 Some locations also process applications for the H2O water assistance program.
 This is funded through the public utility companies of Norfolk, Virginia Beach and Chesapeake.
-Seasonal resources from the Salvation Army can be holiday meals or back to school supplies.
+Seasonal resources from the Salvation Army can be holiday meals, free Christmas toys or gift cards or back to school supplies.
 All funding is very limited.

 Franklin Cooperative Ministry - As funding allows, the charity offers financial assistance or grants to the disadvantaged.
 The funds can be used for utilities, housing costs, prescriptions, dental care, clothing, security deposits and other crisis aid.
 Address is 301 West First Avenue.

 Catholic Charities of Eastern Virginia may occasionally have government funding from FEMA.
 They support many counties.
 They offer direct financial aid.
-Funds may be in the form of a loan and can meet needs such as payment of different types of utility bills, including electricity, water or natural gas.
+Funds from the Catholic Charity churches may be in the form of a loan and can meet needs such as payment of different types of utility bills, including electricity, water or natural gas.
 Also payment of rent is offered to those that are otherwise self-sufficient.
-(757)456-2366.
+Phne number is (757)456-2366.

 Ghent Area Ministry - Has material and financial assistance for individuals who are homeless, very low income or in financial need.
 The Freemason Street Baptist has partnered with other churches in the Ghent region to distribute food, limited financial assistance and housing referrals for those in danger of eviction or utilities cut-off.
 There is also emergency travel assistance, and/or free winter coats.
 1301 Colonial Avenue , Norfolk, Virginia 23517, call (757)622-0438